whitneyburton/portfolios/20170920-john-boudreaux-m2.md

 ## D: Professional Skills
 I know its part of the hype to smack talk these sessions and meetings and all because we are so busy, but I refuse to call anytime at turing wasted time and I try to keep a growth mindset.
-To that end, it is kind of a goal of mine to walk away from each one with a take away.
+To that end, it is kind of a goal of mine to walk away from gear ups with a take away.
 Those are outlined in the links below

 ### Gear Up